OrangeFran/navigator/Readme.md

 Look at an example in the `examples/` folder to learn more.

 There are some flags you can use.
 Look at them with `--help`.
 It's pretty basic for now.
-You can pass in a string to process or read from standard input with `--stdin`.
+You can pass in a string to process or read from standard input.

 After the string is read, it get's parsed into a list of folders and files.
 By default it seperatres folders and subfolders with a tab e.q.